nrwl/nx/docs/shared/tutorials/angular-standalone.md

 Nx Cloud is a companion app for your CI system that provides remote caching, task distribution, e2e tests deflaking, better DX and more.

-To connect to Nx Cloud:

-- Commit and push your changes
+{% callout type="note" title="Commit and push your changes" %}
-- Go to [https://cloud.nx.app](https://cloud.nx.app), create an account, and connect your repository
+Now that we're working on the CI pipeline, it is important for your changes to be pushed to a github repository.
+Commit all your changes so far and push them up to a hosted repository.
+{% /callout %}

+When we set up the repository at the beginning of this tutorial, we chose to use GitHub Actions as a CI provider.
+This created a basic CI pipeline and configured Nx Cloud in the repository.
+It also printed a url in the terminal to register your repository in your [Nx Cloud](https://cloud.nx.app) account.
+If you didn't click on the link when first creating your repository, you can show it again by running:

 ```shell
 npx nx connect
 ```

-Follow the steps and make sure Nx Cloud is enabled on the main branch.
+Once you click the link, follow the steps provided and make sure Nx Cloud is enabled on the main branch of your repository.

-### Generate a CI Workflow
+### Configure Your CI Workflow

-Use the following command to generate a CI workflow file.
+When you chose GitHub Actions as your CI provider at the beginning of the tutorial, `create-nx-workspace` created a `.github/workflows/ci.yml` file that contains a CI pipeline that will run the `lint`, `test`, `build` and `e2e` tasks for projects that are affected by any given PR.

+If you need to generate the default pipeline, you can do so with this command:

 ```shell
 npx nx generate ci-workflow --ci github